DevManSam777/devleads/docs/SETUP-GUIDE.md

 5. **Create your first cluster** by clicking the **"Create"** button:

+      - If you already have a MongoDB ATLAS account, you can just create a new project after you sign in

 ![Create cluster](../dashboard/assets/devleads_setup_images/mongodb/MongoDB_Atlas_create_cluster_button.png)

 6. **Deploy your cluster** - Choose the **Free** tier: